nsnam/bake-git/doc/source/bake-tutorial.rst

 This tutorial will present a walk through over all the steps to set, configure, download and build a new module using Bake.

 Bake is a tool for distributed buildings, developed for the ns-3 project, but it is general and could be used to help on the development of any open-source project.
 First of all, Bake is developed in python, so you have to have python on your machine.
-This walk-through will consider that the user is using a Linux, fedora or Ubuntu distributions, with bash.
+This walk-through will consider that the user is using a Linux, Fedora or Ubuntu distributions, with bash.

 Conventions:
 ************
 |    During the tutorial we will use the following conventions:
 |     **> [command]** - For now, bake is only Linux compatible, the “>” means the prompt into a Linux machine, and what comes next, [command] , is the command that should be executed on a bash shell screen.
 It also means that the operation is distribution independent.
 |     **Ubuntu >**  - Designates commands that are specific for Ubuntu distributions
-|     **fedora >**  - Designates commands that are specific for fedora distributions
+|     **Fedora >**  - Designates commands that are specific for Fedora distributions
 |     **$BAKE_HOME** -  is the home directory for bake
 |     **$HOME** - the user home directory, this tutorial considers that, by default, all the actions will be performed from this directory.
 Whenever one need a relative path, it will be given regarding the HOME directory.
 For example, if  HOME=/home/username  $HOME/bake would be /home/username/bake.